Hornbill-Docs/hdoc-guide/hdoc-guide/concepts/hdocbook.md

 In source code form, a book is simply a folder with certain mandatory files and folders, organized into a well defined structure.
 A file called `hdocbook.json` must be included in the root folder, this file which essentially includes all of the metadata required to create the book, as well as metadata that controls publishing, indexing and taxonomy attribution.

-Developing content for the Hornbill Docs system is supported with development tools created by the the Hornbill Docs team.
+Developing content for the Hornbill Docs system is supported with development tools created by the Hornbill Docs team.
 These tools are available to install as part of your local [Node.js](https://nodejs.org/en/) and [Node Package Manager (npm)](https://www.npmjs.com/) deployments.

 ## The Anatomy of a Book
 All books have a number of immutable characteristics, including a Globally Unique Identifier (called a slug), a Title, a Summary Description, a Table of Contents, as well as metadata that defines/controls publishing and presentation options, as well as information that helps organize Books into a structured taxonomy.